DaleMargel/SParser/Readme.md

 Sparser.js exports 3 symbols.

 ### Rule
 The Rule function lets you define rules using tagged template literals.
-For instance, the following `number` rule will read string, translate it to a float, then push it on to a stack.
+For instance, the following `number` rule will read a string, translate it to a float, then push it on to a stack.

 ```javascript
 	// read one or more digits